Dirnei/node-red-contrib-zigbee2mqtt-devices/upcomming-changelog.md

 # Changelog for the upcomming version
-This document is an internal note for the changelog of the upcomming releas.
+This document is an internal note for the changelog of the upcomming release.

 ## Current Release: `0.16.1`
 ## Next Release: `0.17.0`